MilesCranmer/BorrowChecker.jl/README.md

 This is an experimental package for emulating a runtime borrow checker in Julia, using a macro layer over regular code.
 This is built to mimic Rust's ownership, lifetime, and borrowing semantics.
 This tool is mainly to be used in development and testing to flag memory safety issues, and help you design safer code.

 > [!WARNING]
-> BorrowChecker.jl does not promise memory safety.
+> BorrowChecker.jl does not guarantee memory safety.
 This library emulates aspects of Rust's ownership model, but it does not do this at a compiler level.
 Furthermore, BorrowChecker.jl heavily relies on the user's cooperation, and will not prevent you from misusing it, or from mixing it with regular Julia code.

 ## Usage